Pumpkin Spice Cake

 Step 1: Preheat and Prep Your Pan

-Preheat your oven to 350°F. Spray a 9-inch square baking dish well with nonstick spray — get the corners and sides, not just the bottom.
+Set your oven to 350°F and spray a 9-inch baking dish with nonstick spray.
+Make sure to get the corners and sides, not just the bottom.
+Since the sauce will bubble and you don’t want anything to stick.

 Step 2: Mix the Dry Ingredients